behnamrhp/automated_dockerized_laravel/Readme.md

 > note : if you wanna stop the runnig dockerized system use `down` instead of `up`

-### deploy with swarm
+### Deploy with swarm

 `steps`:

  1. For install the docker on ubuntu server use following link:
  > [DockerDoc](https://docs.docker.com/engine/install/ubuntu/)

-> note: if you want to install docker-compose use following link:
+> note: if you wanna install docker-compose use following link:
 \
 [digitalOcean](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04)